-As such, OSHA has outlined proper operational and training procedures for manufacturing or general industry employers whose workers operate fork lifts, motorized hand trucks, platform lift trucks and any other vehicle on the job.
+As such, OSHA has outlined proper training procedures for manufacturing employers whose workers operate forklifts, motorized hand trucks, platform lift trucks and any other vehicle on the job.

-While workers are servicing or maintaining these pieces of heavy machinery, the unexpected release of energy or startup of the equipment could cause a serious injury or death.
+While workers are maintaining these pieces of heavy machinery, the unexpected release of energy or startup of the equipment could cause a serious injury or death.
 This is why employers must follow proper lockout/tagout procedures to prevent this occurrence.